wojwito/mongodb-price-uploader/README.md

  2020-06-27 16:52,1593276720000,4.4972,4328.29</pre>

 A new price gets uploaded every 60 seconds so input data *should* contain prices published once a minute.

+Don't forget to modify the connection URI and add your username and password!